NeuroTechX/ntx_slack_archive/devices.md

  >haha harris maybe the difference is on one site, they have it on stock whereas on the other one, they promise delivery within 60 (!) days (if it ever happens)

+4/13/2017 1:45 AM

+ **harris** :

+ >I've bought quite a bit from aliexpress in the past, they do have buyer production.